-Prerequisite: 80th percentile or above on standardized reading comprehension tests or an outstanding performance in the previous academic year reading and writing.
+Prerequisite: 80th percentile or above on standardized reading comprehension tests or an outstanding performance in the previous academic year

+Latin I introduces students to the basic elements of Latin grammar through reading and writing.
 Vocabulary is presented with the aim of showing the direct and indirect indebtedness of English to Latin and the reliance of the Romance languages upon Latin.